 50 Ways to Entertain Kids without Electronics

-When kids are out of school and looking for things to do, the first instinct may be reaching for the remote control or video game controller any chance they get.
+When kids are looking for things to do, the first instinct may be reaching for the remote control or video game controller.
 Try putting some limits on electronics with these fun activities.

 Use Your Imagination

 - Make paper airplanes out of colored paper.

 - Cut out paper dolls and accessories from newspapers.